List of rabbit breeds not recognized by the American Rabbit Breeders Association or the British Rabbit Council: Brazilian

 The Brazilian Rabbit is a medium-sized hardy breed originated in Brazil.
 They were developed as a meat breed.

 It weighs 7–11 lb and has a lifespan of 5–10 years.
 It was created in the 1980s by a Peace Corp volunteer.

 Brown Chestnut of Lorraine

 The Brown Chestnut of Lorraine (also known as the Brun Marron de Lorraine) is a breed of domestic rabbit that originated in France and is named for the Lorraine region.
 The breed is currently considered rare.
 It was developed by Ch.
 Kauffmann from Garenne and Tan rabbit stock.
 The ideal weight for this breed is 2–2.4 kg.
 This rabbit has chestnut brown fur.
 The Brown Chestnut of Lorraine is a small slender rabbit, harmoniously rounded.
 It has an angular head with prominent eyes, dense fur, and short hair.
 The rabbit has a chestnut brown uniform color with a well-defined orange-brown outer-color, and an under-color bluish including the belly.
-The ears bluish on their inner side and edged with a black border.
+The ears are bluish on their inner side and edged with a black border.